berlotto/pendrell/readme.md

 Many WordPress themes provide for one or the other but few handle both types of content with elegance, flexibility, and simplicity.

-See Pendrell in action on my blog: http://synapticism.com
+See Pendrell in action on my blog: http://synapticism.com and http://pythonrs.org

+This version is a new version for a different layout.
+Updated by Sergio Berlotto.

 ## INSTALLATION & CONFIGURATION